 Turkish facts and statistics

 Official flag of the Republic of Turkey.
 Red with a vertical white crescent (the closed portion is toward the hoist side) and white five-pointed star centered just outside the crescent opening.
+It's called as "al sancak" in Turkish, meaning "red banner".
 For more info on the Turkish Flag, please Click Here.

 Geography location: South-western Asia (that part west of the Bosphorus is sometimes included with Europe), bordering the Black Sea, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea, between Greece and Syria.

 Geographic coordinates: 39 00 N, 35 00 E